Presbyterian Women group takes their values and concerns to the streets

 Categories: Advocacy & Social Justice, Women’s Ministries

 Tags: advocacy, equal rights, equality, health care, pcusa, presbyterian, presbyterian women, protest, women's march

-Ministries: Gender and Racial Justice Ministries, All Women in the Church, Advocacy Committee for Women’s Concerns, Presbyterians Against Domestic Violence Network, Presbyterian Women, Racial Ethnic & Women’s Ministries, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Gender, Racial and Intercultural Justice, All Women in the Church, Advocacy Committee for Women and Gender Justice, Presbyterians Against Domestic Violence Network, Presbyterian Women, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries